MarjoleinDijkstraGroupUU/VariationalUmbrellaSeeding/README.md

      * `python hmc_npt_bias.py -model mW -P 0.0 -T 215.1 -target_size 0 -integrator npt -n_steps 250 -dt 2.0 --rand_vel`
      * `python hmc_npt_bias.py -model mW -P 0.0 -T 215.1 -target_size 0 -integrator npt -n_steps 250 -dt 2.0 --no-rand_vel`

     Please see the python script `hmc_npt_bias.py` for the precise meaning of the command line arguments.
 Essentially, this performs two simulations of a bulk mW liquid phase at 215.1K, one where the velocities are resampled after every 250 timesteps, and one where they are not resampled.
+Generally, the command line arguments we used can be found in the `args.dat` files that are included with every simulation.

 3. **Seeding**